 This is the fastest way to gauge shelf space, but obviously, you can make mistakes.
 If you’re going to use the eyeball strategy, you need to make sure to use consistent increments—25, 50, 75 or 15, 30, 45 and so on.

 Method 3 – Measure The Shelf

-Get out your digital tape measure and figure out what percentage of the actual length of the shelf is taken by your products.
+Get out your tape measure and figure out what percentage of the actual length of the shelf is taken by your products.
 This is the most time consuming but also the most accurate as it allows you to account for varying sizes of packaging.
 Again, whether you use this depends on how big a problem or priority shelf space is for you and whether it hinders other activities.